Lopol2010/tonwheel/README.md

 # TON Wheel

-## Project structure

--   `contracts` - source code of all the smart contracts of the project and their dependencies.
--   `wrappers` - wrapper classes (implementing `Contract` from ton-core) for the contracts, including any [de]serialization primitives and compilation functions.
--   `tests` - tests for the contracts.
--   `scripts` - scripts used by the project, mainly the deployment scripts.

 ## How to use

 ### Deployment
+Go to wheel contract, change constants on top of the file, according to your need, this could break the tests.
-In deployment script, change `deploySeed` to a unique number, otherwise you'll send deploy to the same address which is error.
+In deployment script, change `deploySeed` to a unique number, change amount transferred via deploy message if needed.

-### Build

-`npx blueprint build` or `yarn blueprint build`

-### Test

-`npx blueprint test` or `yarn blueprint test`

 ### Deploy or run another script